 Clinical interests: HIV/AIDS, Infections

-Dr. Elizabeth Ramos-Salazar practices adult infectious disease.
-She accepts Aetna EPO, Blue Cross/Blue Shield, Aetna Medicare, and more.
-Dr. Ramos-Salazar is a graduate of Cayetano Heredia University.
-Her hospital/clinic affiliations include Memorial Hermann The Woodlands Hospital and Houston Northwest Medical Center.
+Dr. Elizabeth Ramos-Salazar is a medical specialist in adult infectious disease.
+Dr. Ramos-Salazar attended medical school at Cayetano Heredia University.
+She honors Aetna EPO, Blue Cross/Blue Shield, Aetna Medicare, and more.
+Her professional affiliations include Memorial Hermann The Woodlands Hospital and Houston Northwest Medical Center.

 Conditions / Treatments